rust-lang/rfcs/text/0000-recycle-vec.md

 Thus, it was deemed to be sufficient to limit verification of the memory layout to the checking of size and alignment of the stored type.

+There is an alternative to this API, provided by https://crates.io/crates/vec_utils, that instead of panicking on mismatching size or alignment, just allocates a new `Vec` and returns it.
+This has the advantage that it works well in generic contexts.
+The API proposed here takes stricter stance against allocating, not allowing allocating by mistake.
+On the other hand, it's harder to use in generic contexts.
+There might be room for providing both kind of APIs.

 The impact of not doing is this is that those who need to reuse allocations and run into lifetime problems as described in the Guide-level explanation, either
 1. use a crate such as https://crates.io/crates/recycle_vec